Reimanns: This is the richest family in Germany-breakinglatest.news-Breaking Latest News

 In addition, several restaurant chains belong to the holding company.
 Among other things, JBA owns 84 percent of the coffee shop Espresso-House.
 Since 2018, the British sandwich chain Prêt à Manger – translated “ready to eat” – has owned 75 percent of the holding structure.

-JAB also holds 53.2 percent of the shares in the listed perfume manufacturer.
+JAB also holds a 53.2 percent stake in the listed perfume manufacturer Coty.
 The company produces, among other things, the perfume of the brand Calvin Klein.

 The Reimanns’ Nazi past